-Lock bit after EEPROM has been programmed by the user.
-The Write_lock bit can be set to 1 and VCC power-cycled to permanently disable the ability to write any EEPROM register.
-Writing to the volatile register can still occur.
+This is the lock bit used after EEPROM has been programmed by the user.
+When the WRITE_LOCK bit is set to 1 and VCC is power-cycled, the ability to write to any EEPROM register is permanently disabled; writing to the volatile register is still possible.